QA Strategy

 What is UAT sign-off?

 Sign-off is more than "looks good to me" on Slack.
-A real UAT sign-off references the agreed acceptance criteria, captures pass/fail evidence for each one, identifies the named approvers and their roles, and records the timestamp of the decision.
-That documented record is what makes the release defensible in a post-release retrospective, a compliance audit or a contract-acceptance review.
+A real UAT sign-off references written acceptance criteria, captures pass/fail evidence for each one, names the approvers and their roles — typically a product owner, business sponsor, QA lead and, in regulated industries, a compliance rep — and records the decision timestamp in a system that produces a permanent, auditable record.
+That record makes the release defensible in a retrospective, a compliance audit or a contract-acceptance review.
+For the template, checklist and approval workflow, see our guide on the UAT sign-off process.

 Going deeper on UAT